bladeba/MSX/Enhanced Games/Galious - enhanced/readme.md

-* Issues: Not compatible with Game Master
+Issues: Not compatible with Game Master

-* Thanks to:
+Thanks to:

   - Fernando Garcia: He helped us with the "fast music replayer" and "BOSS movement routines"...a super programmer!!
 Thanks for all!!
   - FRS: thanks for allow me to use your Turbo FIX routine...
 I love it!!
   - WYZ: thanks for all your help and trust
   - Toni Galvez: you're an artist!!
 Thanks for your cooperation

-and the beta testers...
+  - the beta testers...
 Thanks!!

-and the "vintage KONAMI Team"!!
+  - and the "vintage KONAMI Team"!!

 If you like my job you can show your appreciation by donating any amount to my